Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products

-Thus, the fundamental step of the aforementioned methods is to translate the task formula into the associated automaton.
-This translation may lead a double exponential size in terms of the formula length as shown in~\cite{10.1007/3-540-44585-4_6}.
+Thus, the fundamental step of all aforementioned methods is to translate the task formula into the associated automaton.
+This translation may lead a double-exponential size w.r.t. the formula length as shown in~\cite{10.1007/3-540-44585-4_6}.
 The only exceptions are GR(1) formulas~\cite{10.1007/11609773_24}, of which the associated automaton can be derived in polynomial time but only for limited cases.
 In fact, for general LTL formulas with length more than~$25$, it takes more than~$2$ hours and $13 GB$ memory to compute the associated NBA via~\texttt{LTL2BA}.
-Although recent methods have greatly reduced the planning complexity in other aspects, the simulated examples are still limited by this translation process.
-For instance, the sampling-based method~\cite{2018STyLuS} avoids creating the complete product automaton via sampling, of which the largest simulated case has $400$ agents and the task formula has only length 14.
+Although recent methods have greatly reduced the planning complexity in other aspects, the length of considered task specifications remains limited due to this translation process.
+For instance, the sampling-based method~\cite{kantaros2020stylus,kantaros2018sampling} avoids creating the complete product automaton via RRT sampling, of which the largest simulated case has $400$ agents and the task formula has a maximum length of $14$.
 The planning method~\cite{schillinger2018simultaneous} decomposes the resulting task automaton into independent sub-tasks for parallel execution.
-The simulated case scales up to~$6$ robots and a task formula of length~$18$.
-Moreover, other existing works such as~\cite{2021Reactive,2018Multi,6942756,7487762} mostly have a formula length around~$6-10$.
-This limitation hinders greatly its application to more complex robotic missions.
+The simulated case scales up to~$100$ robots and a task formula of maximum length~$18$.
+Moreover, other existing works such as~\cite{2021Reactive,2018Multi,6942756,7487762} mostly {consider} task formulas of length around~$6$-$10$.
+This limitation hinders its application to more complex robotic missions.

-Furthermore, this drawback becomes even more apparent within dynamic scenes where contingent tasks, specified as LTL formulas are triggered by external observations and released to the whole team online.
-In such cases, most existing approaches compute the automaton associated with the new task, of which the synchronized product with the current automaton is derived, see~\cite{6942756, 7487762}.
+This drawback becomes even more apparent for dynamic scenes, where contingent tasks specified as LTL formulas are triggered by external observations and released to the whole team online.
+In such cases, most existing approaches compute the automaton associated with the new task, of which the synchronized {product} with the current automaton is derived, see e.g.,~\cite{6942756, 7487762}.
 Thus, the size of the resulting automaton equals to the product of \emph{all} automata associated with the contingent tasks, which is clearly a combinatorial blow-up.
 Consequently, the amount of contingent tasks that can be handled by the aforementioned approaches is limited to hand-picked examples.